 In addition, making origami figures as Christmas gifts or ornaments is a way to use my time productively and share a part of who I am with those I love.
 Origami is one of my precious candles in the darkness.

 To help bring the spirit of joy and play at this time when you too might be experiencing the gloom and challenge brought on by shortened days, I’d like to share with you a video on how to make a two-piece spinning top.

-Tips and suggestions for making the origami Spinning Top
+Tips and suggestions for making this origami spinner

 - In the video, the spinning top is demonstrated using Kami paper, which is a Japanese comercial paper that comes cut in squares.
 But any thin and crisp paper is adequate to make this model.

 - You need two pieces of 6 × 6-inch (15 × 15cm) to make the spinning top.

 - As an option you might want to add an insert which is made with a 3 x 3-inch (7.5 × 7.5cm)

 More easy origami tutorials for holidays and celebrations?
 Click here!